anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Bootstrapping Data Objects and Corresponding Exchanges {#exchanges_uc2}

-The interaction of the pledge with the registrar-agent may be accomplished using different transport means (protocols and/or network technologies).
+The interaction of the pledge with the Registrar-Agent may be accomplished using different transport means (protocols and/or network technologies).
 This specification utilizes HTTP as transport.
 Alternative transport channels may be CoAP, Bluetooth Low Energy (BLE), or Nearfield Communication (NFC).
-These transport means may differ from, and are independent of, the ones used between the registrar-agent and the registrar.
+These transport means may differ from, and are independent of, the ones used between the Registrar-Agent and the registrar.
-Transport channel independence is realized by data objects, which are not bound to specific transport security and stay the same across the communication from the pledge via the registrar-agent to the registrar..
+Transport channel independence is realized by data objects, which are not bound to specific transport security and stay the same across the communication from the pledge via the Registrar-Agent to the registrar..
 Therefore, authenticated self-contained objects (here: signature-wrapped objects) are applied for data exchanges between the pledge and the registrar.

-The registrar-agent provides the domain registrar certificate (registrar LDevID certificate) to the pledge to be included in the PVR leaf "agent-provided-proximity-registrar-certificate".
+The Registrar-Agent provides the domain registrar certificate (registrar LDevID certificate) to the pledge to be included in the PVR leaf "agent-provided-proximity-registrar-certificate".
 This enables the registrar to verify that it is the desired registrar for handling the request.

-The registrar certificate may be configured at the registrar-agent or may be fetched by the registrar-agent based on a prior TLS connection with this domain registrar.
+The registrar certificate may be configured at the Registrar-Agent or may be fetched by the Registrar-Agent based on a prior TLS connection with this domain registrar.
-In addition, the registrar-agent provides agent-signed-data containing the pledge product-serial-number, signed with the private key corresponding to the EE (RegAgt) certificate, as described in {{exchanges_uc2_1}}.
+In addition, the Registrar-Agent provides agent-signed-data containing the pledge product-serial-number, signed with the private key corresponding to the EE (RegAgt) certificate, as described in {{exchanges_uc2_1}}.
-This enables the registrar to verify and log, which registrar-agent was in contact with the pledge, when verifying the PVR.
+This enables the registrar to verify and log, which Registrar-Agent was in contact with the pledge, when verifying the PVR.

 The registrar MUST provide the EE (RegAgt) certificate identified by the SubjectKeyIdentifier (SKID) in the header of the agent-signed-data from the PVR in its RVR (see also {{pvr-proc-reg}}.